Information about working for Planning and Environment Decisions Wales.

-We have about 700 staff in the Planning Inspectorate plus around a further 90 people who carry out work for us under a variety of fee-paid contracts.
-The majority of our staff are located in our offices in Bristol and Cardiff while our planning inspectors are home-based .
+We have 45 staff in Planning and Environment Decisions Wales The majority of our staff are located in our office in Cardiff while our planning inspectors are home-based.

-Our planning inspectors decide appeals under the Town and Country Planning Act 1990 (as amended) and other environmental legislation, and carry out examinations into Local Development Frameworks (LDFs)/Local Development Plan (LDP) documents.
+Our planning inspectors decide appeals under the Town and Country Planning Act 1990 (as amended) and other environmental legislation, and carry out examinations into Local Development Plans (LDP).

 Appeals are dealt with under one of three methods: public inquiry, hearing or by written representations.